skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

   Set the value of a configuration parameter (see ``CONFIGURATION``), overriding any value found in ``skoolkit.ini``.
 This option may be used multiple times.

+-o, --org `ADDR`
+  Specify the origin address of a binary (raw memory) file.
+The default origin address is 65536 minus the length of the file. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --peek `A[-B[-C]]`
   Show the contents of addresses `A` TO `B` STEP `C`.
 This option may be used